2012 Accreditation Standards (2018 revision)

 Programs with Accreditation Status:

-Programs with accreditation status as of April 30, 2019 are required to submit evidence of compliance with the revised Criterion 3.4 in a Progress Report on or before August 1, 2019.
-Alternatively, programs may choose to submit evidence of compliance as part of another scheduled Progress Report or Self Study report at any time prior to the August 1, 2019 deadline.
-The JAC and PEAC/CAOT Boards will then review the evidence of compliance for all accredited programs by January 1, 2020.
+Programs with accreditation status as of April 30, 2019 were required to submit evidence of compliance with the revised Criterion 3.4 in a Progress Report on or before August 1, 2019.
+The JAC and PEAC/CAOT Boards reviewed the evidence of compliance for all accredited programs in late 2019.

 Programs with Candidacy Status: